On the limitations of data-based price discrimination: Introduction

-The two sets of our results reveal several interesting facts.
-First, for generating revenues in their respective regime (data-based uniform pricing and 3PD), the uniform ERM and the $K$-markets ERM strategies attain their respective optimal rate of convergence.
-Somewhat surprisingly, more sophisticated pricing strategies (e.g., with partitioning the covariate space based on observed frequencies) can \emph{at best} improve upon the simple $K$-markets algorithm in the constant (which is independent of $n$).

-Second, in the 3PD case with a continuous covariate, too much or too little discrimination could undermine revenue generation.
-Setting the optimal price for each different observed covariate value in the random sample may not ``extrapolate'' well to unobserved covariate values, so the expected revenue with respect to the entire population can be compromised.
-On the other hand, too little discrimination underutilizes the information in $\{X_{i}\}_{i=1}^{n}$ about $\{Y_{i}\}_{i=1}^{n}$ and compromises the expected revenue as well.

-When the seller has the access to a sample of i.i.d. $\{Y_{i},\,X_{i}\}_{i=1}^{n}$, she can choose the uniform ERM strategy that ignores $\{X_{i}\}_{i=1}^{n}$ and makes use of only the valuation data $\{Y_{i}\}_{i=1}^{n}$, or the $K$-markets ERM strategy that makes use of both $\{X_{i}\}_{i=1}^{n}$ and $\{Y_{i}\}_{i=1}^{n}$.
-Inherently, the latter is an algorithm trying to learn the $F_{Y,X}$-optimal pricing function $p(\cdot)$ while the former is an algorithm trying to learn $F_{Y}$-optimal (constant) pricing function.
-As a result, the latter is less demanding in the sample size than the former.
-On the other hand, in terms of generating revenue, the true-distribution optimal 3PD is at least as good as the true-distribution optimal uniform pricing strategy.
-This trade-off suggests that the $K$-markets ERM strategy based on a random sample can be revenue inferior to the uniform ERM strategy if the sample size $n$ is not large enough, and vice versa.
+Our results highlight the following economic trade-off.
+When the seller has the access to a sample of i.i.d. $\{Y_{i},\,X_{i}\}_{i=1}^{n}$, she can choose the $K$-markets ERM strategy that exploits both $\{X_{i}\}_{i=1}^{n}$ and $\{Y_{i}\}_{i=1}^{n}$, or the uniform ERM strategy that ignores $\{X_{i}\}_{i=1}^{n}$ and exploits only $\{Y_{i}\}_{i=1}^{n}$.
+Inherently, the former is an algorithm trying to learn the $F_{Y,X}$-optimal pricing function $p(\cdot)$ while the latter is an algorithm trying to learn the $F_{Y}$-optimal (constant) pricing function.
+As a result of the curse from the \emph{extra} dimensionality, the former is more demanding in the sample size than the latter.
+On the other hand, in terms of generating revenue, the true-distribution optimal 3PD strategy is at least as good as the true-distribution optimal uniform pricing strategy.
+This trade-off suggests that, even if $X$ contains useful information about $Y$, the $K$-markets ERM strategy based on a random sample \emph{can} be revenue inferior to the uniform ERM strategy when the sample size $n$ is not large enough, and vice versa.